 First and foremost thing, you do something because and you be accountable to yourself and not to the judgements that people pass without any reason!

 For the way I am today, I still face criticism.
-I have been asked by some of my stupid friends who don’t do reading several times to stop writing because they are annoyed by the blog posts notifications from their side.
+I have been asked by some of my stupid friends (who don’t do reading) several times to stop writing because they are annoyed by the blog posts notifications they get because of the posts that I make.
 Is their justification even valid?
 They could have easily muted me or block me.
 Right?
 But why ask someone to stop writing?
 That’s downright ridiculous.

 So, it isn’t about what you do and what people see, it is about what you feel about the things that you do.
 You need to be happy with what you do.
 Right?

-You are the controller, you have a choice to do or not things in your life.
+You are the controller, you have a choice to do things in your life the way you want to.
 You are the major stakeholder there!